 By Rob Hendrix

-As discussed on previous occasions, I have operated an I-502 State legal retail Cannabis shop in Central Washington State, in my hometown of Ellensburg, since August 2014.
-In those very early days, the Black Market was chuckling at the total ineptitude and ineffectiveness of 502 and beyond any reasonable doubt kicking our collective backsides.
-Prices were crazy and variety and consumer choice was an absolute joke.
-I myself had six (6) items on my “menu”, two types of pre rolls and four types of flower.
+Since August 2014, I have operated an I-502 State legal retail Cannabis shop in Central Washington State, in my hometown of Ellensburg.
+In those very early days, the Black Market was chuckling at the total ineptitude and ineffectiveness of I-502 and beyond any reasonable doubt kicking our collective backsides.
+Regulated cannabis prices were crazy, there were few product SKUs available so consumer choices were limited and frankly an absolute joke.
+My dispensary had only six (6) items on the “menu”, two types of pre rolls and four types of flower.

-In the interest of full disclosure, I am an Economics major from Central Washington University in Ellensburg, Washington, class of 1982.
-So I do understand market forces, consumer benefits of competition, laws of supply and demand and economies of scale.
-However, even though I was a college student and the fact that I had experience in marijuana as an industry and a business, my working knowledge was practically zero.
+As an Economics major from my backyard, Central Washington University, class of 1982, I understand market forces, consumer benefits when competition is present, the laws of supply and demand and economies of scale.
+However, even though I attended college, my experience in the Marijuana Industry running a licensed business was practically zero.

-In the very beginning, I certainly did not consider myself a crusader against the evils of the Black Market.
+From the outset, I certainly did not consider myself a crusader against the evils of the Black Market.
 I was just trying to survive the strangling restrictions of my State’s regulatory framework and the choking tax burden that was upon us at the time.
-But I did quickly come to understand that competing with and ultimately exterminating the Black Market is and should continue to be one of our industry’s primary goals.
+But I did quickly come to understand from competing with the Black Market that it’s extermination should be one of our industry’s primary goals.

-To a certain degree, there will more than likely always be a Black Market.
-As long as the definition of minor is 21 years of age in our State, there will be a Black Market of sort.
-However, while there is a real threat of the continued viability of what we call the Black Market, there are other factors that are within our control and it’s these conditions and items that we need to remain focused on.
+As a realist, as long as the definition of minor is 21 years of age in our State, there will be a Black Market of sort.
+However, while there is a real threat of the continued viability of this illicit market, there are other factors that are within our control and it’s these conditions and items that we need to remain focused on.